vuejs/v2.vuejs.org/src/v2/style-guide/index.md

 **Filenames of [single-file components](../guide/single-file-components.html) should either be always PascalCase or always kebab-case.**

 PascalCase works best with autocompletion in code editors, as it's consistent with how we reference components in JS(X) and templates, wherever possible.
-However, mixed case filenames can sometimes create issues on case-insensitive filesystems, which is why kebab-case is also perfectly acceptable.
+However, mixed case filenames can sometimes create issues on case-insensitive file systems, which is why kebab-case is also perfectly acceptable.

 {% raw %}<div class="style-example example-bad">{% endraw %}
 #### Bad